bugcoding/CodePieces/README.md

 - **snake**

-  snake game for testing cocos2dx 3.0
+  snake game for testing cocos2dx 3.0.

 - **2048**

-  2048 game implementation by cocos2dx 3.x
+  2048 game implementation by cocos2dx 3.x.

 - **wind bird**

-  like flappy bird, do not need to touch screen by finger, use mouth to blow to phone mic
+  like flappy bird, do not need to touch screen by finger, use mouth to blow to phone mic.

 ### workflows

-- some Alfred workflows made by myself
+- some Alfred workflows made by myself.